qruto/laravel-wave/README.md

 php artisan sse:ping --interval=30
 ```

-For example, basic `fastcgi_read_timeout` set to `60s`.
-Which means that events in the connection must occur more often than 60 seconds to save it persistent.
+For example, basic `fastcgi_read_timeout` value is `60s` for Nginx + PHP FastCGI server setup.
+Which means that events in the connection must occur more often than 60 seconds to save it persistence.

 🐞 Ping with short interval can help you during development to debug a connection and close outdated workers on tiny local server limits.